All state park campsites, cabins, cottages, and yurts are currently closed and will reopen on Monday, June 1.

 A liberal cancellation policy remains in effect through June 15, allowing those with reservations to cancel and receive a full refund.
 Refunds and reservation cancellations are processed by the Delaware State Parks reservation vendor; questions about reservations and refunds can be handled at the call center at 877-98 PARKS (877-987-2757).

-For more information, visit our Covid-19 Information page.
+For more information about Delaware State Parks' response to the COVID-19 pandemic, visit our Covid-19 Information page.

 Help us protect our trees by preventing the spread of harmful insect pests to Delaware's parks and forests.
 Due to recent quarantines and threats of invasive insects that are detrimental to Delaware’s agriculture, outside firewood is no longer permitted in Delaware State Park campgrounds.
 Firewood is available for purchase at all State Park campgrounds.

 Spotted Lanternfly (SLF) is an invasive insect that is dangerous and destructive to the agriculture, horticulture and forests in the State of Delaware and surrounding states.
 Specific targets of this insect are grapevines, fruit trees, hops and trees.
 The SLF will lay eggs on any flat surface such as tree trunks, vehicles, boats, grills, bicycles, and coolers, so they can be easily transported.
 The Delaware Department of Agriculture has quarantined eleven zip code areas in Delaware to eradicate, control, and prevent the spread of SLF in Delaware and to surrounding states.
 Thirteen counties in southeastern Pennsylvania and Mercer, Warren and Hunterdon Counties in New Jersey also have quarantine requirements.
 If you live or will travel through these counties on your way to camp in Delaware State Parks please check with your state agriculture department for specific quarantine regulations.